Law Enforcement

 Click Here for More Information

-The Law Enforcement Academy (LEA) is currently taking applications for next day and evening classes which starts May 27, 2024, and for the "full time academy" that starts July 8, 2024.
+The Law Enforcement Academy (LEA) is currently taking applications for next day and evening classes (Part-time Academy) which starts Jan.
+20, 2026.
+We are currently taking applications for the Full-time Academy which starts Jan.
+12, 2026.

 All Personal History Statements (PHS) and required paperwork and documentation are due within two (2) weeks of being issued to you.
-Last day to accept a (PHS) for the day and evening classes is May 3, 2024 by 12 p.m.
+Last day to accept a (PHS) for the day and evening classes is Jan.
+9, 2026, by 12 p.m.
 All medical (L2) and psychological (L3) are due by the date assigned to you by the LEA.
-Current TCOLE licensed Jailers and Dispatchers using a Declaration of Licensing Course Enrollment Eligibility (DOLCE/L1) are due by May 3, 2024, by 5 p.m.
-Those who do not meet the deadlines may be considered for the Fall 2024 academy.
+Current TCOLE licensed Jailers and Dispatchers using a Declaration of Licensing Course Enrollment Eligibility (DOLCE/L1) are due by Jan.
+13, 2026 at 5 p.m.
+Those who do not meet the deadlines may be considered for the Spring 2026 academy.
 All applicants and required documents will be accepted by appointment please contact sac-lea@alamo.edu to schedule.
 All documents will be turned in at the First Responders Academy located at 15775 IH 35 South, Atascosa, TX 78002.

 To apply email: sac-lea@alamo.edu

-Last day to accept a (PHS) for the day and evening classes is June 24, 2024, by 12 p.m.
+Last day to accept a (PHS) for this class is Jan.
+6, 2026, by 12 p.m.
 All medical (L2) and psychological (L3) are due by the date assigned to you by the LEA.
-Current TCOLE licensed Jailers and Dispatchers using a Declaration of Licensing Course Enrollment Eligibility (DOLCE/L1) are due by June 24, 2024, by 5 p.m.
-Those who do not meet the deadlines may be considered for the January 2025 full time academy or could enroll into the Fall 2024 day or evening academy.
+Current TCOLE licensed Jailers and Dispatchers using a Declaration of Licensing Course Enrollment Eligibility (DOLCE/L1) are due by Jan.
+7, 2026, by 5 p.m.
+Those who do not meet the deadlines may be considered for the Spring 2026 part-time or full-time academy.
 All applicants and required documents will be accepted by appointment please contact sac-lea@alamo.edu to schedule.
 All documents will be turned in at the First Responders Academy located at 15775 IH 35 South, Atascosa, TX 78002.

 To apply email: sac-lea@alamo.edu

-***If you are agency sponosored or an agency sponsoring a cadet, please email Director Rolando Barrientez at rbarrientez@alamo.edu***
+Note: If you are agency sponsored or an agency sponsoring a cadet, please email Director Rolando Barrientez at rbarrientez4@alamo.edu.

 What is the Law Enforcement Academy program?